xmuhuanglab/DeepDC/Readme.md

 ![workflow](imag/workflow.png)

 We also provide a [webserver](https://deepdc.huanglabxmu.com/) for user to design pgRNA and scoring.
+For more details, you can see our manuscript or [detials](detail/details.md)

 # Run the Source Code